-Jeff Stur is in his second season as Director of Basketball Operations for the Lady Eagle program.
-His duties include coordinating team travel, marketing, directing public relations and speaking events for the program, assisting with equipment, liaison for "The Wings", coordinating the annual golf tournament and summer camps as well as assisting in monitoring the players' academic progress.
+Jeff Stur begins his third season as Director of Basketball Operations for the Lady Eagle program.
+His duties include coordinating team travel, marketing, directing public relations and speaking events for the program, assisting with equipment, liaison for “The Wings”, coordinating the annual golf tournament and summer camps as well as assisting in monitoring the players’ academic progress.

 Prior to coming to joining the Lady Eagle basketball staff, Stur spent the past eight years working in private business.
 During that time, he also worked with the Chicagoland Speedway as the director of communications and public relations manager.

 Stur also served as public relations coordinator of the Chicago Storm for the 2004-05 season.